hopeonesource/queue_manager/README.md

 # queue_manager

-This Drupal 8 module is queues text messages/alerts to be sent out by the message dispatcher service.
+This Drupal 8 module queues text messages/alerts to be sent out by the message dispatcher service.
 The messaging queue is implemented using a QueueWorker and executed using queue_manager_cron.

 ## Inputs
 * message text